The Surprising Thing About Chemotherapy

 Photo by Owen Beard on Unsplash

 This post is about what happened after The Toughest Decision I've Ever Made: Chemotherapy Or Not? and how things turned out.
-My chemotherapy treatment plan was Herceptin, Perjeta and Taxotere, every 3 weeks for 5 months.
-Even with this same cocktail, the side effects will vary from person to person, I had an assortment of side effects.
+My chemotherapy treatment plan was Herceptin, Perjeta, and Taxotere, every 3 weeks for 5 months.
+Even with this same cocktail, the side effects will vary from person to person, and I had an assortment of side effects.

-My hair fell out, I had crazy, big canker sores that made it hard to eat.
-It takes a lot for my appetite to be taken down but there I was, not in the mood to eat because of the mouth ulcers.
-And then there was nausea.
-Luckily, it didn’t last long.
-When it did come around, the medication my doctor gave me did the trick.
+My hair fell out, and I had crazy big canker sores that made it hard to eat.
+It usually takes a lot to reduce my appetite, but I wasn’t in the mood to eat because the mouth ulcers were so painful.

 During the next visit, my oncologist tells me he consulted another doctor at a medical conference, who suggested I try a different kind of chemo called TDM1 / Kadcyla.
 My immediately thought was “F*** that”.
 But the agreeable, polite Asian female in me said, “No, that’s not really something I want to do again.”
 I got a second opinion on this and she agreed with my oncologist’s recommendation.
 At that point, she was the sixth doctor I’d seen since getting diagnosed.

 After the first infusion, the tumor began shrinking fast.
 It shrunk again and again and again.
 It went from the size of tennis ball down to nothing.
 It’s absolutely incredible.
 I didn’t know that was possible, that chemotherapy could actually work and take the tumor down.
-As of February 5, 2016, my health is NED: no evidence of disease.
-That’s exactly 2 years to the day after my cancer diagnosis (February 5, 2014) that I was told that I am in the clear.

 I also want to mention here again that I had positive response to Chinese herbs.
 I experienced shrinkage in the tumor over 4 days.
 It was only because I didn’t realize it and had left for a month-long stay in Mexico, that I didn’t finish out the Chinese herb protocol.
+(And somehow when I returned home, it went over my head to come back to Chinese herbs.
+I had had so much going on, so many decisions to make, so many medical visits and information to process.)

-I’m still surprised to have had such a positive response.
+I’m still surprised to have had such a positive response to chemotherapy.
 I needed to take another look at what I thought to be true and get rid of it.
 I also needed to go through the initial trial of chemotherapy for five months and let it fail.
 I needed to work past the failure and rally up the courage to face the uncertainty.
 I needed to try chemotherapy again and experiment with newer type of drug that was only 4 years old at the time.

 After each infusion, I would need a ride home and sleep the whole way.
 I’d also sleep the whole way there, during chemotherapy and still fall asleep at bedtime.
 After months and months, I gained enough energy back to finally drive myself.